rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 - Ported to browser (wgpu with webgl backend)
 - Unreliable protocol archieved with WebRtc
-- Automatically Syncronize ECS Components
+- Dynamically Spawn and Syncronize ECS Components using macros
 - Massively improved events system and action system

 - Rewrote over 50% of the whole project to be more compact and scalable
 - Small Features such as grabbing objects and dash forward
-- Fixed three major bugs that slowed down the server
+- Fixed 3 major bugs that slowed down the server

 [Join the Discord server][cybergate-dis] to participate in upcoming Phase 5.0!